sswam/web2tk/README.md

 - Input validation should be unified across front-end and back-end, with no duplication of effort.
 - Pages can be rendered on front-end or back-end using the same rendering code.
 - It should not be necessary to alter data-structures from the back-end to suit the front-end.
+- Avoid databases and use plain-text files as much as possible, indexed if needed.

 ### Solution